VRGroupRWTH/DaVE/database/LIC/description.md

 </div>
 <div id="instructons" outline_label="Instructions" outline_indent="0" markdown="1">
 ### Instructions ###
-The file archive that can be downloaded for this example, contains the script file `lic_script.sh` that when executed creates a visualization using line-integral convolution.
+The file archive that is provided for this example contains the script file `lic_script.sh` that when executed visalized a dataset using line-integral convolution.
 The script can be started using the following terminal command
 ```
 ./lic_script.sh